wstaeblein/kineticsroll/README.md

 # Svelte Kinetic Scroll

-Simple Svelte action to transform a container into a momentum scroller, much like cellphones touch screens work.
-Drop the action and start dragging around with your mouse.
+Simple Svelte action to transform a container into a vertical momentum scroller, much like cellphones touch screens work when you tap and drag.
+Drop the action and start dragging around with your mouse or finger.

-There are a couple of settings that can optionally be passed into the action as an object with any of the following properties:
+There are a few settings that can optionally be passed into the action as an object with any of the following properties:

 - **indicator** - ID of an element that should be within the container and be absolute positioned.
 This element will serve as an indicator of the scroll and is to be styled by you.
 Default: empty (no indicator will appear)

 - **useWheel** - True if you wish to have some basic scroll wheel support.
 Default: true.

+- **snap** - If true scrolling will end at the closest element border.
+Only works properly if all elements in the list are the same height.
+Default: false.

 ![Example](public/sample.png)